 Sarracenia Killer Plants, Killer Deals in 3″ pots.
 I have finally gone overboard on the Pitcher plants.
 While so besotted I have begun to sell my younger ones.
 These are some of my favorites: S. x Dana’s Delight, S. purpurea ‘Fat Chance’, S. purpurea venosa Red, S.’Bug Bat,’ S. Catesbaei and S. leucantha ‘Tarnok.’
 I also have a few larger ones for sale.
-Shipping would be difficult in the summer but I hope for some walk in traffic and they are hoping that the new owners will at least buy a brother or sister and not leave them as an only child. $9.95 ea.
-PICKUP ONLY!
-You will get to see the beginning of my bog garden!
+Shipping would be difficult in the summer but I hope for some walk in traffic and they are hoping that the new owners will at least buy a brother or sister and not leave them as an only child.
+OUT OF STOCK I would LOVE to trade for some.

 Schizostylus coccinea Viscountess Byng – Not only satisfied in changing the common name they now call it (Hesperantha) Go figure.
 Clear gentle pink flowers bloom in long succession along slender gladiolus like stem in late autumn winter and spring.
 Good cut flower.
 Enjoys full sun or part shade.
 Extremely hardy and low water need.
 Slender clumps of Iris like foliage.
 Evergreen.
 This will spread so give it some room where you can enjoy a pretty fine display in mid to late fall.
 Virtually care-free, this is a great plant to attract butterfly’s and for cut flowers.
-3.5 ” pots $7.95 [wpepsc name=”Schizostylis c Viscountess Byng” price=”7.95″]
+3.5 ” pots $8.00 OUT OF STOCK

-(Coast Golden Rod).This dwarf Golden Rod is often associated with CA, but it is a coastal form that was selected on the Olympic Peninsula WA.
+Solidago spathulata (Coast Golden Rod).This dwarf Golden Rod is often associated with CA, but it is a coastal form that was selected on the Olympic Peninsula WA.
 As with most Golden rods this attracts butterflies and other insects.
-Grown in 3.5 inch pots it is best shipped in the Fall.
-Price is $7.95
+Price is $8.00 .Out of stock

 This is a closeup of Western Mountain Kittentails Synthyris missurica ssp. stellata